rjspencer/docs/api.md

 	no default

-**_Important Note:_** If an id is passed, all other parameters will be ignored and only the requested photo will be returned
+**_Important Note:_** If an id is passed, all other parameters will be ignored and only the requested status will be returned

 order_by
 :	how to order the results